 Wrap the hose with the heated cable/ tape, make sure that the heated cable is touching the sewer line, and wrap the cable with the heated cable.
 Then secure it with electrical tape to make sure the sensor of the heating cable is touching the sewer line in the location that will be getting cold enough to trigger it on.

-If the sensor is warm and the rest of the hose is outside somewhere cold, it’s not going to turn on, and it’s going to freeze anyway after wrapping the cable wrap insulation around and cover with a waterproof tape
+If the sensor is warm and the rest of the hose is outside somewhere cold, it’s not going to turn on, and it’s going to freeze anyway after wrapping the cable wrap rv pipe insulation around and cover with waterproof tape.

 What Should Happen If The Rv Sewer Line Gets Frozen?